wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 responds to read misses on the other block, the fill block, and thus neither coherence state nor other metadata bits is maintained for it.

-We next describe the operations of opportunistic compression.
+We next describe the data and metadata layout.
 One extra metadata is added per-entry to indicate whether the entry contains one single uncompressed block, or two compressed blocks, one being the fill block and the other being the victim block.
+This bit just takes an unused metadata bit from the 8-byte tag.
 In the latter case, the two compressed blocks are stored in the entry's 64-byte slot.
 The tag of the victim block is stored at the beginning of the slot, which is followed by compressed fill block.
 The offset of the tag and the fill block can be easily derived and therefore does not require pointers.
 The compressed victim block,